PHP Exception

 Introduction:

-In today's digital world, PHP is a popular language used for web development.
-PHP is a versatile language that allows developers to create dynamic web pages, and it comes with a powerful set of features that enable developers to handle errors and exceptions effectively.
-In this article, we will explore PHP exceptions in detail, and we will explain how to handle them to ensure that your code is robust and error-free.
+PHP is a popular language for web development that provides a powerful set of features to handle errors and exceptions effectively.
+In this article, we will explore PHP exceptions in detail and explain how to handle them to ensure that your code is reliable and maintainable.

 Understanding PHP Exceptions:

 PHP exceptions are a powerful mechanism for handling errors in PHP applications.
+In PHP 7 and later, all exceptions implement the Throwable interface.
 Exceptions allow developers to catch and handle errors that may occur during the execution of their code.
 Exceptions can be triggered by a variety of reasons, such as invalid user input, database errors, and network errors.
 When an exception is thrown, the PHP interpreter looks for a matching catch block to handle the exception.

-To handle PHP exceptions, developers must use try-catch blocks.
-A try-catch block is a block of code that surrounds a section of code that may throw an exception.
-If an exception is thrown, the catch block is executed, and the exception is handled.
-Developers can also use the finally block to execute code after the try-catch block has completed, regardless of whether an exception was thrown.
+To handle PHP exceptions, developers use try-catch blocks.
+A try-catch block surrounds a section of code that may throw an exception.
+If an exception is thrown, the catch block executes to handle it.
+Developers can also use a finally block to run code after the try/catch block completes, regardless of whether an exception occurred.
+In PHP 7+, catching Throwable is recommended to handle both standard exceptions and fatal errors.

 In addition to the built-in exceptions that come with PHP, developers can also create custom exceptions.
 Custom exceptions allow developers to define their own exception types and provide more detailed error messages.
 Custom exceptions can be useful when developing complex applications where standard exceptions may not provide enough information.